gavinyork/zephyr3d/doc/markdown/scene.octreenodechunk.setnodesize.md

 ## OctreeNodeChunk.setNodeSize() method

-Sets the size of octree node in this chunk
+Set the node size at this level.

 **Signature:**